kokoshine34/docker_Compose_Vault_Nginxlb/README.md

 Docker

 Lesson Learn
-   Should nit reuse existing folder and database file.
+   Should not reuse existing folder and database file.
 It will refresh like restore the old database might need the old unsealed keys.

 This scenairo is not using config.hcl file. it directly config under conteiners enviroment VAULT_LOCAL_CONFIG.